NamesCode/garfunkles.space/src/lib/md/home.md

     var showContent = false;
 </script>

-Welcome to my minuscule and insignificant corner of the web!
-Please don't expect anything of quality from this website.
+Welcome to my minuscule and insignificant corner of the web!<br>

-Every thing this website links to is self-hosted (The majority locally) because:
+Please don't expect anything of quality from this website.<br>
+Half of what you'll see here are the ramblings of a madman and projects i've tinkered with.

+I self-host the majority of things linked to on this site because:

 <div style="margin-top: -1em;">

 - I like privacy
-- I am cheaper than Mr.Krabs 🦀
+- I am cheaper than Mr. Krabs 🦀

 <div style="margin-top: -0.8em;">